markdowncss/splendor/README.md

 # Splendor

-_Currently under development._

-A markdown theme that is absolutely splendid.
+A [markdown theme](https://markdowncss.github.io) that is absolutely splendid.

 ## Installation